openethereum/openethereum.github.io/FAQ.md

 - `28e4…9981`: block's truncated hash
 - `12 txs`: number of transactions in the block
 - `3.19 Mgas`: million gas used in the imported block
-- `6.84 ms`: time it took to process the block
+- `6.84 ms`: the time it took to process the block
 - `12.40 KiB`: block size
 - `+ another 1 block(s) containing 5 tx(s)`: appears when 2 or more blocks are imported within 1 tick of informant (one line in the console) - In that particular example it means that 2 blocks were imported since last `Imported` line and the second had 5 transactions.